24/7 Emergency Callouts Available - Call 0204 538 5925 or 0208 220 4770 Now

 At J&L Security, we are BAFE certified and FIA members, and we have been installing BS 5839-1 compliant fire alarm systems for HMO landlords across Essex and Greater London since 2011.
 Our service includes:

-If you are unsure what system your HMO needs, contact us or call 0204 538 5925.
+If you are unsure what system your HMO needs, contact us for a free survey or call 0204 538 5925.
 We can advise on the requirements for your specific property and local authority area.

-Read more about our fire alarm installation and servicing or explore our full range of security services.
+Read more about our fire alarm installation and servicing, or see how we work with HMO landlords in Brentwood, Romford, and across our full service area.